aaronpanch/react-router-query-hooks/README.md

   const [query, { pushQuery, replaceQuery }] = useQueryString();
 }
 ```
+The return value for the `useQueryString` hook is similar to React's `useState`; however it includes _two_ setters instead of one: `pushQuery` and `replaceQuery`—to either add a history entry or replace the current history entry respectively.
 In the above example the first entry in the tuple (`query`) contains the parsed query parameters from the URL.
-The second value is an object containing two setters.

-The return value for the `useQueryString` hook is similar to React's `useState`; however it includes _two_ setters instead of one: `pushQuery` and `replaceQuery`—to either add a history entry or replace the current history entry respectively.

-### 2. Augmenting default `react-router-dom` Hooks:
+### 2. Augmented default `react-router-dom` Hooks:
-If you want to use some more primitive hooks, the useQueryString hook builds upon the two hooks that wrap the underlying React Router hooks.
+If you want to use some more primitive hooks, the useQueryString hook builds upon the two hooks that wrap the underlying React Router hooks ([useLocation](https://reacttraining.com/react-router/web/api/Hooks/uselocation), and [useHistory](https://reacttraining.com/react-router/web/api/Hooks/usehistory))

 #### Using React Router's Hooks:
 ```jsx